Tupac Song ‘Dear Mama’ Lyrics For Sale, As Is The BMW He Was Killed In

 Tupac Shakur fans may want to start saving some money now.
-Fans who want to have the things the late rapper had touched can now buy notebook paper and the black BMW Tupac was murdered in.
+Fans who want to have the things the late rapper had touched can now buy notebook paper, and the black BMW Tupac was murdered in.

 Handwritten Lyrics For ‘Dear Mama’ By Tupac Shakur Being Sold For $75K https://t.co/czQrPMzSxW pic.twitter.com/G15VRG0CRU